School Governing Body

 Accreditation Governor

 Mr. Ataullah is the Executive Principal at the Creative Science Schools in Dubai.
-Mr. Ataullah has been a Senior Leader in schools for 7 years, including being a Head Teacher in the United Kingdom.
+Mr. Ataullah has been a Senior Leader in schools for over a decade, including being a Head Teacher in the United Kingdom.
 Ataullah has led ISCS through multiple inspections, including the most recent 2019 KHDA inspection where the school was rated Good with Very Good and Outstanding features.
 In the same year, the school achieved Good with Outstanding ratings from the British Schools Overseas, registering the school as an International British school with the Department for Education, UK.

 Mr. Ataullah has led the Virtues programme across BEAM schools, an integrated approach which promotes faith-based virtues within the curriculum.